Personal profile

 Research interests

-I am a lecturer in Social and Policy Sciences, and the pathway lead for the interdisciplinary pathway 'Security, Conflict and Human Rights'.
+I am a lecturer in Social and Policy Sciences, and the Director of Studies for the blended learning MSc Humanitarianism, Conflict and Development.
+I am also the pathway lead for the interdisciplinary pathway 'Global Challenges and Transformations".

 I am interested in supervising PhDs that deal with refugee governance; humanitarian interventions; displacement, migration and labour; social protection and the politics of development in the Middle East and elsewhere.